u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 decide to recognize it on a yearly basis.
 Each year, for the next 5 years, $ 70 will be recognized as revenue.

-Odoo Accounting handles deferred revenues by spreading them in multiple entries that are automatically created in *draft mode* and then posted periodically.
+Thrive Bureau ERP Accounting handles deferred revenues by spreading them in multiple entries that are automatically created in *draft mode* and then posted periodically.

 .. note::